Lexicon

 via Leonid Hurwicz

-Leonid Hurwicz's research program, awarded the Nobel Prize in 2007, for designing institutional rules such that following them is in each participant's rational self-interest — so that the system's desired properties emerge from strategic behavior rather than depending on virtue, surveillance, or external enforcement.
-Volume III applies mechanism design to constitutional architecture through four requirements: compliance must be cheaper than violation (incentive compatibility), rules must resist unilateral change (commitment), minimal trust must be required between participants (strategy-proofness), and the option to exit must remain credible (participation constraint).
-The synthesis with Buchanan's constitutional economics and cryptographic enforcement produces what the trilogy terms constitutional mechanism design: governance structures that are self-enforcing not because the governed are virtuous but because the rules make virtue and self-interest coincide.
+Design the rules so that following them is in each participant's rational self-interest — so that desired outcomes emerge from strategic behavior, not from virtue or surveillance.
+This is Hurwicz's research program, awarded the Nobel in 2007.
+Applied to constitutional design through four requirements: compliance cheaper than violation (incentive compatibility), rules resistant to unilateral change (commitment), minimal trust between participants (strategy-proofness), and credible exit options (participation constraint).
+The synthesis with Buchanan's constitutional economics and cryptographic enforcement yields constitutional mechanism design: governance that is self-enforcing not because the governed are virtuous but because the rules make virtue and self-interest coincide.

 The Membrane